tiliado/nuvola-user-doc-md/content/pages/3.0/explore.md

 </ul>
 </div>

-### Pin to Unity Launcher ###
+## Pin to Unity Launcher ##

-For a quick access to your favorite streaming services, you can pin them on Unity Launcher.
+For even faster access to your music, you can pin our favorite music streaming services to Unity Launcher.
+One click to launch it again!

 <div class="cointainer">
 <ul class="thumbnails row" data-toggle="lightbox">